From the Soul on Call series

 The week ahead was routine: consults on the medical ward, rounds with the residents, two family meetings, one departmental gathering he’d already renamed The Meeting That Could’ve Been an Email.

-He wasn’t in crisis.
+He was not in crisis.
 He was in rhythm.

 And that, oddly, was the problem.